 4: Themes of honour in Homer’s Odyssey

 The story opens with the Greek Gods discussing Odysseus’ long journey and how, because he is honorable, he deserves their aid travelling home.

 As a child, the protagonist, Jimmy (who later becomes known as Snowman) has a friend Crake and the two watch videos such as live executions together.
-Atwood shows the dark side of the sheer variety of information we now have access to.
+Early scenes in the book show the dark side of the sheer variety of information we now have access to.

 To develop her primary, dystopian themes, Atwood: